 My Amazon CloudWatch alarm changed to the ALARM state.
-When I check the metric that's monitored, the CloudWatch graph doesn't show any breaching datapoints.
+When I check the metric that's monitored, I don't see breaching datapoints on the CloudWatch graph.
 However, the Alarm History contains an entry with a breaching datapoint.
 I want to know what initiated my CloudWatch alarm.

 Short description